TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   `uint8_t chunk_identifier_size` (1 byte, `<B`) - The size of a chunk identifier in bytes.
     -   Keep in mind the maximum entries you can have in a pDB database is `f(x)=2^{8x}-1` where `x` is `chunk_identifier_size`
 -   `uint16_t chunk_size` (2 bytes, `<H`) - The chunk size of encrypted entries in the database.
-    -   `chunk_size` should be larger then `chunk_identifier_size`
+    -   `chunk_size` must be larger then `chunk_identifier_size`

 ### Virtual section: Metadata

-Metadata and how pDBv1 stores and handles it is discussed below, along with general precautions.
+Metadata and how pDBv1 stores and handles it is discussed below.
+Do not store any sensitive information in this section as it is stored in **plain text**.

 -   `uint8_t metadata_hash[secure_hash_size]` (`secure_hash_size` bytes, `<L`) - The hash of of the metadata section
     (including the size and metadata).
 -   `uint64_t metadata_size` (4 bytes, `<L`) - The size of the metadata blob following it.
 -   `uint8_t metadata[metadata_size]` (`metadata_size` bytes, `<{metadata_size}B`) - The metadata of the database.
-    -   This section may be cleared at any moment and you should not use it to store anything sensitive and persistent.
+    -   This section may be cleared at any moment and you should not use it to store anything sensitive or persistent.
-        The data in this section is stored in the database as **plain text**
+        The data in this section is stored in the database as **plain text**.

 ### Virtual section: Integrity

 -   `uint8_t crypto_check_hash[secure_hash_size]` (`secure_hash_size` bytes, `<L`) - The hash of the crypto check. (including the size)
 -   `uint64_t crypto_check_size` - The size of the `crypto_check` section following it.
--   `uint8_t crypto_check[crypto_check_size]` - Any random data encrypted using all possibly encryption methods (see crypto check workflow below)
+-   `uint8_t crypto_check[crypto_check_size]` - 196 random bytes encrypted using all possible encryption methods and compression. (see crypto check workflow below)
 -   `uint8_t header_hash[secure_hash_size]` (`secure_hash_size` bytes, `<L`) - The hash of the whole header before it.

 ### Virtual section: Dynamic data (chunked entries)